google/oss-fuzz/docs/reproducing.md

 - fetch the toolchain: http://llvm.org/docs/LibFuzzer.html#versions.
 - build the target with toolchain and sanitizer: http://llvm.org/docs/LibFuzzer.html#building.
 - build the fuzzer from target-related code in [targets/](../targets/).
-- run the fuzzer on downloaded testcase.
+- run the fuzzer on downloaded testcase
+- develop a fix and submit it upstream

+Clusterfuzz will automatically pick up the changes, recheck the testcase and will close the issue.